bramathon/insta-data-science/README.md

 # Cookiecutter Data Science

 _A template for doing data science project, based on cookiecutter-data-science.
-Modified to use a docker and DVC based workflow_
+Modified to use a conda and DVC based workflow_

 #### [Project homepage](https://github.com/bramathon/cookiecutter-data-science)